 In all my previous visits I had never heard of Haw Par Villa Singapore.
 It had not come up in any of those “Top 10 things to do in Singapore” lists, nor in any recommendations I had been given.
 I came across it only a few months ago, and so decided I had to go.

 We arrived at Haw Par Villa at just before 9am, and had to wait a few minutes until the gates opened.
 No crowds here, we were the only ones waiting.
 In fact, during our visit we saw only a handful of other people.
 For me this was fantastic, I am not a fan of large crowds.

 Haw Par Villa is described as a theme park, but you won’t find any roller coasters, overpriced food or souvenir shops here.
 It was built back in 1937 as a private garden by brothers Aw Boon Haw and Aw Boon Par, better known as the inventors and sellers of Tiger Balm.
 As such, sometimes sometimes in Singapore Haw Par Villa is called the Tiger Balm Gardens.
 It consists of over 1000 statues and 150 dioramas and displays dedicated to Chinese mythology and morality.

 One renowned area is called the Ten Courts of Hell, and its gory displays depict the process undertaken between dying and reincarnation.
-If you don’t get judged “good” by the first court, there are some pretty bad things that could happen before moving on to your next life.
+After death you are judged by each court in turn, and punished if required.
+If you don’t get judged “good” by each court, there are some pretty gory things that could happen before you can move on to your next life.